davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'MAIN_UNIT'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The expression starts by checking if there is any related data in the 'lkp_Unit' table for the current row.
-Specifically, it looks at the 'Unit' column in that table.
+1. **Check for Related Data**: The expression first checks if there is a related value in the 'lkp_Unit' table for the current row.
+Specifically, it looks for the 'Unit' field in that related table.

-2. **Handle Missing Data**:
-   - If there is no related data (meaning the 'Unit' value is blank), the expression will return the text "Unknown".
-This is a way to handle situations where the expected information is missing, ensuring that the report or analysis does not show an empty value.
+2. **Handle Missing Data**: If the related 'Unit' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression will return the text "Unknown".
+This helps to identify cases where the unit information is missing.

-   - If there is related data (meaning the 'Unit' value is present), it will return the actual value from the 'Unit' column in the 'lkp_Unit' table.
+3. **Return the Unit Name**: If there is a valid related 'Unit' value (i.e., it is not blank), the expression will return that value.
+This means that the calculated column will show the actual unit name associated with the current row.

-3. **Purpose**: The overall purpose of this expression is to ensure that every row in the 'MAIN_UNIT' column has a meaningful value.
-If the related unit information is available, it shows that value; if not, it clearly indicates that the unit is "Unknown".
-This helps maintain data integrity and clarity in reporting.

-In summary, this DAX expression effectively provides a fallback option for missing unit information, enhancing the usability of the data by ensuring that users can easily identify when unit information is not available.
+In summary, this DAX expression effectively populates the 'MAIN_UNIT' column with either the name of the unit from the related table or "Unknown" if no unit information is available.
+This ensures that users can easily see which units are associated with each record, while also clearly indicating when that information is missing.

 **`YearWeek`** (`string`)

-- **Description:** The 'YearWeek' column represents the year and week number in a string format, facilitating the identification of specific time periods for tracking missing timesheet entries.
+- **Description:** The 'YearWeek' column represents the year and week number in a string format, used to identify and categorize timesheet entries by their corresponding week of the year in the 'vw_missing_timesheet' table.
 - **DAX Expression:**
 ```dax
 YEAR([ContractEndDate]) & "-" &
 			FORMAT(WEEKNUM([ContractEndDate]), "00")
 ```
-- **DAX Explanation (Generated):** This DAX expression creates a new calculated column called 'YearWeek' that combines the year and the week number of a date from the 'ContractEndDate' column.
+- **DAX Explanation (Generated):** This DAX expression creates a new calculated column called 'YearWeek' that combines the year and the week number of a specific date, which in this case is the 'ContractEndDate'.

 Here's a breakdown of what it does:

 1. **YEAR([ContractEndDate])**: This part extracts the year from the 'ContractEndDate'.
-For example, if the date is December 15, 2023, this will return "2023".
+For example, if the date is December 15, 2023, this would return "2023".

 2. **WEEKNUM([ContractEndDate])**: This function calculates the week number of the year for the 'ContractEndDate'.
-For instance, if the date is December 15, 2023, it might return "50" because it's the 50th week of the year.
+For instance, if the date is in the 50th week of the year, this would return "50".

 3. **FORMAT(..., "00")**: This ensures that the week number is always displayed as two digits.
 So, if the week number is 5, it will be formatted as "05".

 4. **Concatenation (&)**: The expression combines the year and the formatted week number into a single string, separated by a hyphen.
-So, if the year is "2023" and the week number is "50", the final result will be "2023-50".
+So, if the year is 2023 and the week number is 05, the final result would be "2023-05".

-In summary, this DAX expression generates a string that represents the year and week number of the 'ContractEndDate', formatted as "YYYY-WW".
-This can be useful for reporting or analysis purposes, allowing users to easily identify and group data by year and week.
+In summary, this DAX expression effectively creates a unique identifier for each week of the year based on the 'ContractEndDate', formatted as "YYYY-WW".
+This can be useful for reporting or analyzing data on a weekly basis.

 ##### Measures